 Go Back to Regular View

-When you're done looking at the iTunes duplicates, click the Display All button at the bottom of the window to return to your standard iTunes library view.
+When you're done looking at the iTunes duplicates, click the Show All Items (iTunes 11 and higher) or Display All (iTunes 10 or lower) button at the bottom of the window to return to your standard iTunes library view.

 Got a tech support question?
 Ask it in the discussion forums.